notingcode/openpose_docker/INSTRUCTION.md

 # Docker Build and Run Container

+Build tested on Ubuntu22.04 with CUDA Version 12.2

 ## How to start build

 If **Docker Desktop** is installed, make sure the image is built with `sudo` privilege.
 If `sudo` privilege is not used, the image will not be visible to the local docker engine.